 Red Hat Enterprise Linux Automation with Ansible

-This course will teach you how to automate Linux® system administration tasks with Ansible Automation Platform.
+This course will teach you how to automate Linux® system administration tasks with the latest version of Ansible Automation Platform.
 You will learn the techniques needed to use Ansible Automation Platform to automate provisioning, configuration, application deployment, and orchestration.

 This series of on-demand, online videos introduces you to Ansible automation and configuration management, provisioning, deploying, and managing compute infrastructure across cloud, virtual, and physical environments with Ansible.